TZstatsADS/Fall2021-Project1-yucen55/README.md

 + Projec title: An Analysis on Texts of Feminism Philosophers
 + This project is conducted by Yucen Wang

 + Project summary: This report explores whether feminism philosophers include a large portion of negative sentiments in their articles.
 The report also looks for the topics that those philosophers care about.
-I took the [Philosophy data](https://www.kaggle.com/kouroshalizadeh/history-of-philosophy) snd generated random samples to analyze.
-I applied sentimental analysis and word cloud in this project.
+I took the [Philosophy data](https://www.kaggle.com/kouroshalizadeh/history-of-philosophy) and generated random samples to analyze.
+Sentimental analysis and word clouds are applied in this project.

 + Three questions will be answered in this report are: